The-Tech-Margin/dante-text/Readme.md

 ### Deploying text updates

 1. Once satisfied with the changes, use touch(1) on the edited ".e" files and repeat the make(1) specifying DBNAME=copper with the appropriate database password.
+Regenerate the index if needed.

 1. Use git to push your changes up to [https://git.dartmouth.edu/](https://git.dartmouth.edu/).